Hotspot Shield Review 2022

 Hotspot Shield Protocols

 Hotspot Shield bucks the trend of VPNs using popular VPN protocols like SSTP or OpenVPN.
-Instead, they use their own proprietary protocol called Catapult Hydra.
-Hotspot Shield says that they used to use popular VPN protocols like standard IPsec and OpenVPN, but found performance and latency challenges.
+Instead, it uses its own proprietary protocol, Hydra.
+Hotspot Shield says that it used to use popular VPN protocols like IPsec and OpenVPN, but found performance and latency challenges.
 That’s why it developed Hydra, a VPN protocol that is supposed to perform better than current protocols, while providing the same level of security.

-- Connection speeds are 2.4x faster for long-distance connections compared to OpenVPN.
+- Offers connection speeds 2.4 times faster for long-distance connections, compared to OpenVPN

 Hotspot Shield Free Version